Mirzajawad807/demonstration-repo/README.md

                  "ping": "pong"
              }

-Note: You must create a password for the user of the node server which will be the default user no need to create new one.
+Note: You must set the password for the user of the node server which will be the default user or you can create new one give them sudo privileged.